Deltares/imod-python/docs/developing/test-plan.rst

 These tests are run automatically on every push to the repository, and on every pull request.
 They will therefore presumably work as they are run regularly, but a final check can't harm anyway.

+Some extra edge cases are not covered by the functional tests, and these should be checked manually before a release.
+These are:

+- Installing iMOD Python and running tests in a folder with curly braces ``{}`` in the name, like is unavoidable on the Windows Computational Facilities (WCF).
+- Installing iMOD Python with the iMODforge distribution on a machine disconnected from the internet, like Deltares' LHM server.
+Examples that use the ``imod.data`` module here will not work, as these require an internet connection to download the data.
+- Installing iMOD Python on a machine that runs on a different operating system than Windows, than which is what iMOD Python is mostly developend and used on.

+If these edge cases fail, they should be documented in the :doc:`../faq/known-issues` page with a workaround (if possible), and an issue should be opened on `GitHub <https://github.com/Deltares/imod-python/issues>`_ .

 User acceptance tests
 ---------------------